Hue Khai Dinh Tomb, Vietnam - RooWanders

 Best Time to Visit Hue

-The wet season of September to February might give a little respite in temperature – a cool 18 dC in the evenings.
-However, you risk your holiday being ruined by heavy downpours or even floods, especially between September and November.
+The rainy season begins from September to November, making it risky to travel in Central Vietnam due to heavy downpours and floods.
 Central Vietnam suffered one of the worst floods in years in Oct 2020 due to the monsoon and tropical cyclones.

 Travelling to the Ancient Capital